Fannying about with Press Releases: What do Book Publicists do?

 Do you have to be an extrovert to be a publicist?

 Thankfully not!
-It helps – being a ‘people person’ helps in most jobs – but as long as you have a solid strategy, good social media skills and a touch of bravery you can be a publicist.
-If you have to network – which you will – just remember there is always someone in the same shoes as you and no one is going to ignore you unless you ignore them by not talking to anyone all evening.
+It helps, as being a ‘people person’ helps in most jobs.
+But as long as you have a solid strategy, good social media skills, and a touch of bravery you can be a publicist.
+If you have to network – which you will – just remember there is always someone in the same shoes as you.
+And no one is going to ignore you unless you ignore them by not talking to anyone all evening.

 You can always copy Bridget and just ask where the toilets are.
 That is always an icebreaker.

 Personally, I am not an extrovert.
-I’ve just moved into a studio flat and I’ve don’t think I’ve been this happy in ages – not to say my last flat was bad (I shared it with my best friend of 12 years) I was just not very good at going from work, after spending 8 hours socialising/working with my lovely colleagues, and then home to my wonderful friend and having to talk again.
+I’ve just moved into a studio flat and I’ve don’t think I’ve been this happy in ages.
+Not to say my last flat was bad (I shared it with my best friend of 12 years) I was just not very good at going from work then home and having to socialise throughout again.
 I only have enough hours of natural socialising in me.
+Introverted publicists unite!

 Thankfully Twitter and blogging are my friends.

-At yesterday’s conference I was live-tweeting the event and through that, I was able to talk to people, network, make contacts and develop my career at the same time.
-I think I had three Top tweets on the official hashtag #MPconf18 and the insanely talented (also wonderful) YouTuber Leena Normington even retweeted me and shared my pictures of her panel.
-To me, that’s a successful publicity event. 🙂
+At yesterday’s conference, I was live-tweeting the event. through that, I was able to talk to people, network, make contacts and develop my career at the same time.
+I think I had three Top tweets on the official hashtag #MPconf18.
+And the insanely talented (also wonderful) YouTuber Leena Normington even retweeted me and shared my pictures of her panel.
+To me, that’s a successful publicity event

-Being a book publicist is a many strand knot.
+Book publicists work is made of many strands.
 It can take a while to untangle and make into something pliable, and threads will come loose as you go, but perseverance and a little bit of creativity go a long way.

-For more information about my job in publishing, you can read my previous blog post: Day in the Life of a Marketing & Publicity Executive.
+For more information about life for book publicists, you can read my previous blog post: Day in the Life of a Marketing & Publicity Executive.